Multiple Sclerosis

 Multiple Sclerosis vs. Fibromyalgia: What’s the Difference?

 When it comes to chronic illnesses, it is very important to understand the nuances and distinctions between different conditions.
-There are two commonly misunderstood conditions: fibromyalgia and multiple sclerosis (MS).
-Although both conditions can cause significant pain and affect a person's quality of life, they are distinct in their origins, symptoms, and treatment approaches.
-By…
+There are two commonly misunderstood conditions: fibromyalgia and stem cell therapy for multiple sclerosis (MS).
+Although both conditions can cause significant pain and affect a person's quality of life, they are distinct in their origins, symptoms,…

-Multiple sclerosis (MS) is a progressive disease of the central nervous system (CNS) that occurs as a result of the body’s immune system attacking the protective sheath, or myelin, responsible for covering nerve fibers.
-Characterized by progressive nerve deterioration and damage of the nerve fibers, MS is currently estimated to affect nearly 600,000 adults in…
+stem cell therapy for multiple sclerosis (MS) is a progressive disease of the central nervous system (CNS) that occurs as a result of the body’s immune system attacking the protective sheath, or myelin, responsible for covering nerve fibers.
+Characterized by progressive nerve deterioration and damage of the nerve fibers, MS is currently estimated to affect…

 Load More